What you'll get....

-The elevation gain is most likely somewhere around 9,000 though GPS devices have recorded as much as 11k+.
+The elevation gain for the 50 mile is most likely somewhere around 9,000 though GPS devices have recorded as much as 11k+.
 It's tough to get a handle on an accurate read given the nature of the tight gorges and inaccurate signals.
-There are creek crossings around mile 4, 7.5, and 11.5…hit again on the return so the feet will stay wet.
-Get yourself some good Farm 2 Feet wool socks to stave off the swamp toes.
+There are creek crossings around mile 7.5, and 18.5…hit again on the return so the feet will stay wet.

 We realize things come up, whether injury or family plans.
 While we have a no-refund policy, we will roll entries into another RNR event this or next year if notified no more than 30 days out from the race.
 No refunds or rollovers if notified within 30 days of the event.